DataDog/undocumented-aws-api-hunter/README.md

 It is not clear why the models are not the same.
 My working theory is that AWS uses a lot of code generation for it's models.
 As a result, models are often fragmented and don't always contain the full set.
 As a result, it's possible that we are not properly merging shapes and missing some parts of them.
 Regardless of the reason why, we are unable to further analyze shapes.

 If you find a way to reliably (emphasis) do this, please let me know.
 I would love to hear about it.
 For now, we are only comparing the top level parameters.
 This has the knock-on effect of reporting fewer undocumented parameters than there actually are.

+## Author

+This tool was written by [Nick Frichette](https://frichetten.com/) in his free time.
+To find more of his research on AWS, please see [Datadog Security Labs](https://securitylabs.datadoghq.com/).